 By implementing these top eBay tips you’ll see the difference it makes to your customers and your sales.
 Do you want to win new customers, bag more positive feedback, get more repeat business and make more sales on eBay?

 Positive feedback encourages buyers to act, it helps them make better decisions.
 Your feedback score is a key aspect of overall seller performance.

-On eBay, a positive feedback and seller reputation has numerous benefits, like better placement of your listings in search results.
+On eBay, a positive feedback and seller reputation has numerous benefits, like better placement of your listings in search results and the accumulation of eBay stars.
 To be an eBay power seller it’s essential to maintain a high feedback rating.
 Any increases in positive feedback will dramatically impact your business.

 Positive reviews help you make more sales on eBay.
 Asking for feedback makes sense.
 You can improve your seller rating by proactively encouraging more feedback.
-An automated feedback solicitation tool saves you time and makes it easy to manage.
+An automated feedback solicitation is very useful eBay software that saves you time and makes it easy to manage.

 2 Use Amazon FBA for eBay fulfillment

 Amazon’s vast logistical expertise could allow your eBay business to grow.
 Order fulfilment can be a headache for online sellers.
 Getting it right is crucial because it improves your feedback scores and keeps buyers coming back.
 With FBA, Amazon provide collection, warehousing, pick and pack and delivery services.

 While there are benefits to using FBA – they come at a price.
 Amazon have a variety of charges for FBA, it can be expensive if you’re not careful, especially when stock doesn’t sell. eBay sellers can use Amazon FBA by submitting order fulfilment requirements, uploading a bulk file or integrating their web store.